Nikki Haley left over a Boeing bailout. Now the company says it won't take one.

 The announcement came after more than a month of speculation over whether the aerospace giant would take a government bailout.

-Facing drastically reduced demand for aircraft because of the pandemic, the company initially said the aerospace industry needed at least $60 billion in federal aid.
+Facing drastically reduced demand for aircraft because of the pandemic, the company initially said the aerospace industry needed at least $60 billion in federal aid to carry it through the crisis.

 But instead of pursuing government options, the company issued its biggest debt sale ever: a massive bond offering totaling $25 billion.